vestalux/sljekyll/help/joining-the-library/index.md

 ## Replacing a library card

-You can update your record and get a replacement library card by taking proof of identification into any Suffolk library. **There is a charge** for a replacement library card.
-[See the list of charges](/help/charges/ "Charges and what you can borrow").
+You can update your record and get a replacement library card by taking proof of identification into any Suffolk library. **There is a &pound;1.50 charge** for a replacement library card.